 En suite shower room with shower, basin and WC.

-There is covered parking in addition to parking in the courtyard.
+There is covered parking in addition to parking outside the property in the courtyard.

 Babies & Children